CTFEDs/Speaker-Workshop-2017/deck.md

 ## Bio

+^ to the wall

 ---

 **Danielle Eriksen** is an artist and graphic designer turned front-end developer, with a long and winding path in-between...
 Currently growing her skills as a front-ender with the [New Media Labs](http://newmedialabs.co.za/) team and enjoying every minute of it!
 Loves learning new things and sharing with others.
-When not gardening, playing with cats or puzzling out the next problem that needs solving, she dedicates her time and energy to introducing newcomers to Ruby on Rails with the [RailsBridge Cape Town](https://railsbridgecapetown.org/) group, and helps teach and encourage young girls in Tech as part of [Code 4 CT](http://code4ct.com/).
+When not gardening, playing with cats or puzzling out the next problem that needs solving, she dedicates her time and energy to introducing newcomers to Ruby on Rails with the [RailsBridge Cape Town](https://railsbridgecapetown.org/) group.

 ---